← Back to Community

 What 12 months looked like

 Months 4 through 12 were a more typical training arc.
 Group classes 3 to 4 times a week.
-Continued PT once a week for the first six months, then drop to as needed.
+Continued PT once a week for the first six months, then dropping to as-needed.

 How we run postpartum returns at Persistence